patacongo/Pascal/doc/PascalNotes.md

 - `procedure Exit(exitCode : integer)`
 - `procedure Halt`
+- `procedure Break` - `Break` jumps to the statement following the end of the current loop (`FOR`, `WHILE`, or `REPEAT` loop), exiting the loop without executing the code between the `BREAK` statement and the end of the loop.
+- `procedure Continue` - `Continue` jumps to the statement at the end of the current loop (`FOR`, `WHILE`, or `REPEAT` loop), skipping to the next cycle through the loop without executing the code between the `CONTINUE` statement and the end of the loop.
 - `procedure New(<pointer-variable>)`
 - `procedure Dispose(<pointer-variable>)`
 - `function GetEnv(name: string) : string`